Choosing between Lemlist and Clay for your go-to-market workflow often comes down to five questions:

 Source: Clay

-However, ZoomInfo offers two free entry points that neither competitor matches: ZoomInfo Lite is a permanent free tier (no credit card, no time limit) with access to the B2B database, 10 monthly export credits, Chrome extension, WebSights Lite, and HubSpot integration.
+ZoomInfo is free to start with consumption credits based on usage.
+ZoomInfo Lite is a permanent free tier with no credit card required, including access to the B2B database, 10 monthly export credits, Chrome extension, WebSights Lite, and HubSpot integration.
 A 7-day free trial provides broader access to paid features.

 Deliverability: Lemlist's advantage over both